1 - Telemetry Dashboard

 • Number of integrations (this is current state and not affected by the specified time period)

-• Integrations with no events in the last 12 hours (these integrations likely need action, please review the Telemetry Monitoring article for further information)
+• Unhealthy integrations (these integrations likely need action, please review the Telemetry Monitoring article for further information)

 Time period